 But it's more than that, it's also the result of Breathnach's lifelong commitment to carve a space for Irish queer experience in the wider life of the community here, and the favor is already being returned.

-On Friday evening Queen of Ireland and bonafide national f—king treasure, drag queen Panti, performed her first of two shows heralding a dramatically changed Ireland and the arrival of this exciting new space – the largest LGBT-owned and -operated club in New York City - simultaneously.
+Back in April 2019, on a Friday evening the Queen of Ireland and bonafide national f***king treasure, drag queen Panti, performed her first of two shows heralding a dramatically changed Ireland and the arrival of this exciting new space – the largest LGBT-owned and -operated club in New York City - simultaneously.

 Onstage Panti told her life story, with tons of extra volume and glitter, to a rapturously applauding audience, but beforehand many of the bar and night club's less flashy customers were also telling their own stories to each other with only slightly less panache.

 That's because 3 Dollar Bill is allowing people who have long lived in isolation from their wider Irish community and each other to find a new forum, a place to truly be themselves, in a place where it's actually safe to be.
 For that reason alone it deserves the plaudits it's winning.

 Bringing her “old lady glamor” to the night's events Panti, who championed marriage equality in Ireland for years before it became a real prospect, announced in her first show that she is herself engaged to be married this summer, though she demurred to say who to.

 After a soft opening last year, 3 Dollar Bill quickly found its stride with a popular party called Sutherland.
 Then the legendary nightlife veteran Susanne Bartsch crossed the bridge from Manhattan to stage her monthly party Play Now to put the club on the map.